Below you will find answers to some of the Frequently Asked Questions.

 Are you the only photographer?

 Yes I am.
-Depending on the environment I often work with an assistant.
+Depending on the environment I often work with second shooters, videographers and/or assistants.

 Can we get the black and white images in colour?